yamanidev/mohamedyamani.com/src/content/blog/my-first-experience-in-google-hashcode.md

 ---
-title: 'My First Experience in Google Hash Code'
+title: "My First Experience in Google Hash Code"
-description: 'I share in this article the story of my first experience in the Google Hash Code competition and how I got obliterated.'
+description: "I share in this article the story of my first experience in the Google Hash Code competition and how I got obliterated."
 canonicalUrl: "https://mohamedyamani.com/blog/my-first-experience-in-google-hashcode/"
 pubDate: 2021-03-12
 image: "/images/thumbnails/my-first-experience-in-google-hashcode.jpg"